Two ways be a pretty darn good grandfather…

 I have wanted to use the phrase “when you love them to bits” somewhere on this site ever since I first entertained the notion that creating one was doable and that the personal sentiments being expressed were real and had a chance to be of interest/affirmed and even reciprocated by those who were reading them or who were having them be read to.
 Please feel free to write with your feedback and provide any respectful commentary that communicates your experience as a grandfather.

-Pa will simply trust that, to the best of their ongoing ability, his Goodness and his Gracious will always love him to bits too.
+Pa will simply trust that, to the best of their developing and ongoing ability, his Goodness and his Gracious will always love their Pa to bits too.